moo-the-cow/moblink-rust-relay/README.md

    - Handles “Hello” messages, calculates authentication, and sends an “Identify” message.

 2. **Handling Requests**
-   - When a `startTunnel` request is received, the relay spawns two async tasks:
+   - When a `startTunnel` request is received, the relay spawns a task:
-     - **(relay_to_destination)**: Forwards traffic from streamer → destination
+     - **(relay_to_destination)**: Forwards traffic from relay → destination
-     - **(relay_to_streamer)**: Forwards traffic from destination → streamer

 3. **UDP Binding**
-   - By default, it binds two ephemeral UDP sockets.
+   - By default, it binds a UDP socket to whatever we deem to be the main network interface.
-   - **Multi-address mode**: If the user specifies multiple local IPs, each socket is bound to a distinct IP.

 4. **Battery/Status**
    - For demonstration, a battery percentage callback is shown.
 This can be replaced with actual device stats.